mconf/mconf-aggr/README.md

 $ docker run \
 --rm \
 -v /path/to/config/config.json:/usr/src/mconf-aggr/config/config.json \
--ti mconf-aggr-webhook:newtag
+-ti mconftec/mconf-aggr-webhook:newtag
 ```

 > Note: the `--rm` flag tells Docker to remove the container when it is stopped.

-> We convention to call the Docker image of the webhook application `mconf-aggr-webhook` and
+> We convention to call the Docker image of the webhook application `mconftec/mconf-aggr-webhook` and
-the Docker image of the zabbix application `mconf-aggr-zabbix`.
+the Docker image of the zabbix application `mconftec/mconf-aggr-zabbix`.
 We use the tag to distinguish
 between versions or any other specificity.

 ### Developing with Docker